-distinction between judicial The restraint and strict constructionism on the one hand and judicial activism and loose constructionism on the other can become guite muddy.
-In 1995, the Supreme Court, by a 5-4 vote, struck down the Gun-Free School Zone Act-an attempt by Congress to keep guns out of schools.46 The ruling was that Congress had overstepped its authority and that only states had the power to pass such laws.
+distinction between judicial restraint constructionism on the one hand and judicial activism and loose constructionism on the other can become quite muddy.
+In 1995, the Supreme Court, by a 5-4 vote, struck down the Gun-Free School Zone Act-an attempt by Congress to keep guns out of schools.
+46 The ruling was that Congress had overstepped its authority and that only states had the power to pass such laws.
 This decision by the conservative majority, interpreting the Constitution according to what it believed was the original intentions of the framers, exemplified strict constructionism.
-It also exemplified judicial activism: for the first time in fifty years, the Court curtailed the power of Congress under the Constitution's commerce clause to interfere with local affairs.49 A 5-4 conservative majority has also interpreted the Second Amendment to prohibit the regulation of guns.
-5^{2} This decision, too, could be seen as activist.
+It also exemplified judicial activism: for the first time in fifty years, the Court curtailed the power of Congress under the Constitution's commerce clause to interfere with local affairs.
+A 5-4 conservative majority has also interpreted the Second Amendment to prohibit the regulation of guns.
+52 This decision, too, could be seen as activist.